Ioan-Iovitz Popescu: Bibliography

 To date, the most cited peer-reviewed publication of Iovitzu Popescu remains his collaborative review, with Silviu Olariu, on the quantum effects of electromagnetic fluxes, recently quoted in the review paper Topological Metamaterials (2022).

-Prof. Popescu's handwritten textbook on geometrical optics, first published in 1988, was recently translated into English and is freely available online.
+Popescu's handwritten textbook on geometrical optics, first published in 1988, was recently translated into English and is freely available online.

 His most notable books and scientific publications are: